 should be used.

-status files as well, along with the relay log files.
-They are
+two status logs, along with the relay log files.
+The status logs

-needed to resume replication after you restore the slave's data.
+are needed to resume replication after you restore the data from

-If you lose the relay logs but still have the
+the slave.
+If you lose the relay logs but still have the relay

 MASTER_LOG_POS options to tell the slave to

 re-read the binary logs from that point.
-This requires that the
+Of course, this

-binary logs still exist on the master server.
+requires that the binary logs still exist on the master.